 What To Look For in a Spare Change App

-Fees: Take a look at the monthly fees and find out what proportion of your investment goes to fees.
-For example, if all you end up investing is $20 a month and you pay $3 in fees, your management fee is a whopping 15%.
+Fees: Take a look at the monthly fees and determine what proportion of your investment goes to fees.
+For example, if all you end up investing is $20 a month and you pay $3.99 in fees (i.e. Moka), your management fee is a whopping 20%.
 Don’t forget the direct fees that go to ETF providers.

 Returns: Look at the historical returns for the funds and how they compare to other players in the industry.
 Note that historical returns do not guarantee future returns.
 Also, consider the risk-return relationship.